juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### H﻿andling complex Q&A

 Most AI chatbots powered by generative AI can answer simple questions—questions that can be answered with a single response.
-However, if a business requires a chatbot to handle complex user questions, it is important to evaluate how well an AI chatbot platform can support complex Q&A. In particular, ask the following questions during the evaluation:
+However, if your business requires a chatbot to handle complex user questions, it is important to evaluate how well an AI chatbot platform can support complex Q&A. In particular, ask the following questions during the evaluation:

 * Can your AI platform handle complex Q&A, which involves multi-step interactions between a chatbot and a user (see Image 2.3 below for an example)?
 * Who will define and manage the complex Q&A and how?
-For example, during a complex Q&A, the user may ask another complex or simple Q&A, how will it be handled?
+For example, during a complex Q&A, the user may trigger another complex or simple Q&A, how will it be handled?

 Handling complex Q&A is a very difficult problem.
 So you want an AI platform that is capable of handling various complex Q&A flows automatically.

 ### Real-time chatbot Q&A monitoring and improvements

 AI is far from perfect.
-When evaluating an AI chatbot platform, you want built-in tools that can monitor your chatbot behavior in real time, alert you with missed  or problematic Q&As, and you can improve chatbot in real time without interrupting any ongoing conversations (read more on this aspect at <https://juji.io/blog/q-a-dashboard/>
+When evaluating an AI chatbot platform, you want built-in tools that can monitor your chatbot behavior in real time, alert you with missed  or problematic Q&As, and you can improve the chatbot in real time without interrupting any ongoing conversations (read more on this aspect at <https://juji.io/blog/q-a-dashboard/>

 ## B﻿uilding Survey/Interview Chatbots